Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing opening a folder in a dev container](./img/vscode_dev_container.png)

-- Browse to the cloned repository on the Client VM located at _C:\Ag\AppsRepo\jumpstart-agora-apps_.
+- Browse to the cloned repository on the Client VM located at _C:\Ag\AppsRepo\jumpstart-apps_.

     ![Screenshot showing the cloned repository on the client VM](./img/vscode_dev_container_open_folder.png)